adrienpacifico/EZpandas/README.md

 ### Put numpy in pandas

-`pd.np`, provide a king warning telling that it might be a bad practice.
+`pd.np`, provide a kind warning telling that it might be a bad practice.

+### Polars
+df.pl.merge(df2, on="key") would make the merge in polars seamlessly.

+Could be extended to other polars functions and UDF.

 #### Other related project: